-Our collection of over 1000 plants is housed in a commercial greenhouse located in the western suburbs of Denver, Colorado.
+Our collection of over 800 plants is housed in a commercial greenhouse located in the western suburbs of Denver, Colorado.
 Here we enjoy a climate with over 300 sunny days per year, and because of our mile high ground elevation, a brighter, more intense sunlight than found in many parts of the United States.
-Our greenhouse is generally not open to the public, but if you via email, we would be happy to arrange a special tour.
+Due to the virus, our greenhouse is not open to the public, but if you have questions please feel free to contact us via email at .

 In addition to the email contact link just listed and shown in the lower left corner of this web page, you can also contact us using the following addresses: